WolframResearch/WolframClientForPython/docs/examples.rst

     (* Sends no message at all *) ClientLibrary`DisableKernelLogging[]

-Manipulation of log level using Python and Kernel controls:
+Control the log level both at Python and Kernel level:

 .. literalinclude:: /examples/python/logging2.py
     :linenos:
-    :emphasize-lines: 14-15,17,20,22,23
+    :emphasize-lines: 6,14-15,17,20,22,23

 **********************************************
 Extending WXF parsing – Writing a WXFConsumer